Beyond Words: A Quiet Couple's Guide to Vows

 A Quick, Reassuring Note on the Legal Words

-Please know that for a marriage to be legal in Scotland, there is one simple declaration that must be spoken by each of you, in front of the witnesses.
-"I accept you as my husband/wife/in marriage"
+For a marriage to be legally recognised in Scotland, there is one simple legal declaration that each of you must speak in front of your witnesses: